needle-mirror/com.unity.toonshader/Documentation~/Rimlight.md

 # Rim Light Settings

-The Rim Light  highlight the edges of meshes.
-Rim Light is based on the angle between surface normal and view direction.
-The **Unity Toon Shader** provides variety of options for Rim Light.
+Rim Light highlights the edges of meshes.
+Rim Light is based on the angle between the surface normal and view direction.
+The **Unity Toon Shader** provides a variety of options for Rim Light.

 * [Rim Light](#rim-light)
   * [Rim Light Color](#rim-light-color)